antonvsdata/backend_anytime/README.md

 | PUT     | /api/players/retire/:id         | Make a player retire (move to another team etc.)       |
 | PUT     | /api/players/activate/:id       | Activate a player (return from retiremet/another team) |
 | PUT     | /api/players/id/:id             | Update any information                                 |

+To see API in action, see [the video on YouTube](https://youtu.be/taxMOufmrik).